rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/19.1/README.md

 # Content
 * NetWorker
   * NetWorker 19.1
-  * environment variables - postman_environment.json
-  * Postman collection - postman_collection.json
-    * Authenticate against a NW Server - How to login and what Rest endpoint to use with NetWorker
+    * Authenticate against a NW Server - How to login
+    * ReST endpoints
     * Demo workflow - create a client and backup a saveset to DD
       * Create a NetWorker client
       * Create a Protectiongroup